eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
++ We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
 + skill set:
 	- develop distributed traning infrastructure for faster training of ML models
 	- efficiently deploy ML models into production